-This section addresses implementation aspects for Bayesian Cloud Detection specific to AVHRRs.
+This section addresses implementation aspects for Bayesian Cloud Detection specific to AVHRRs, published in RD.410.

-The AVHRR instruments make observations at visible and infrared wavelengths.
+The Advanced Very High Resolution Radiometer (AVHRR) instruments make observations at visible and infrared wavelengths.
 AVHRR instruments have a single view, with satellite zenith angles ranging between 0-55.4°.
 Data are processed at two resolutions: Full Resolution Area Coverage (FRAC) and Global Area Coverage (GAC).
 Clear-sky detection is based on the Bayesian classifier described in Section 4.1.